Home Page

 Latest News

-• The Planning schedule for February-March is available.
+The Planning schedule for January-February is available.

-• Update 131 (February) is available.
+Update 140 (December) is available.

-• We've been contacted by the network provider SP Energy Networks (who are definitely not the same thing as Scottish Power).
+We've been contacted by the network provider SP Energy Networks (who are definitely not the same thing as Scottish Power).
 Anyone living within southern central Scotland, north west Wales, Merseyside, Cheshire and north Shropshire are their customers.

 They're looking to ensure vulnerable customers are added or updating their detail on the Priority Services Register.
 Once added this will ensure that during a power cut that they can tailor the support needed during this period and pro-actively keep customers up to date where possible.
 We have a leaflet on who is applicable to be on the register.
 The register applies to households and not the individual, so they can take details for anyone in the residence all under one name (the person filling out the form).